Satisfy people’s desire for the ridiculous and they will accept your idea of the sublime.

 The Idiot is the most serious and important of all performance mödes.

-The Idiot is where clown, boufon, trickster, comedian, improvisor, dancer, musician, actor, imp, bullshitter, joyful provocateur, anarchist, purveyor of nonsense, haranguer and conniver, sprite fairy and puck; where the little shit, bugbear, fool, jester, arlechino, punchinello, brighella, zany, august, pierrot, funambulist, thesp, mime and mimic, antic and wag, rascal, scoundrel and lout meet.
+The Idiot is where clown, boufon, trickster, comedian, improvisor, dancer, musician, actor, imp, bullshitter, joyful provocateur, anarchist, purveyor of nonsense, haranguer and conniver, sprite fairy and puck; where the little shit, bugbear, fool, jester, arlecchino, punchinello, brighella, zany, august, pierrot, funambulist, thesp, mime and mimic, antic and wag, rascal, scoundrel and lout meet.
 The Idiot rests on the truth of paradox and all things in between.
 Imagine a hammock.
 Now a turtle farting.
 The distribution of wealth in a classist society.
 The play of opposition provides the balance pole for a wire walking Idiot who is endlessly falling upward.
 A string stretched between two continents and plucked by a virgin resonates at the same frequency as a sperm whale chuckling to hermself.
 The Idiot is the answer to all problems which do not exist.

 The Idiot Workshop is an institution dedicated to upholding, nurturing and catapulting Idiots.
 The Idiot Workshop is governed by a set of rules held together by a rubber band and a piece of tape and is kept unlocked inside of an ageless matchbox.